- How do I sign a waiver?

 - Do children get a discount?

-Children’s tickets are the same price as adults.
+No. There are no children’s tickets.
 We accept CASH OR CHECK ONLY; no credit or debit cards will be accepted at the door.
-(The rationale for not having a child’s price is because we do not recommend that you bring children!)
 This trail is for ages 12+ only, therefore there is no child price.

 - Do I have to pay to park?